lightning/bolts/02-peer-protocol.md

   - MAY send a `shutdown` before a `funding_locked`, i.e. before the funding transaction has reached `minimum_depth`.
   - if there are updates pending on the receiving node's commitment transaction:
     - MUST NOT send a `shutdown`.
+  - if there is an ongoing splice:
+    - MUST NOT send a `shutdown`.
   - MUST NOT send an `update_add_htlc` after a `shutdown`.
   - if no HTLCs remain in either commitment transaction:
 	- MUST NOT send any `update` message after a `shutdown`.
   - SHOULD fail to route any HTLC added after it has sent `shutdown`.
+  - MUST NOT initiate a new splice if none are already in progress after a `shutdown`.
   - if it sent a non-zero-length `shutdown_scriptpubkey` in `open_channel` or `accept_channel`:
     - MUST send the same value in `scriptpubkey`.
   - MUST set `scriptpubkey` in one of the following forms: